AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DefineaDataView/Field_Sets.md

 Each data field represents a particular source of information, such as a data item's `.Id` or the values from one of its properties.

 ### Label
-A data field's label is a friendly name.
+A data field's label is a friendly name that can by specified directly or via rules.
 Null, empty or whitespace is not allowed for a data field label.

 When the data view is resolved and data fields produce field mappings, labels are trimmed of whitespace and used as the field mappings' identifier.
 For example:
 | Timestamp | Power In Value | Power Out Value |